Self-Care for the Therapist: A Schema Therapy Approach

 You are invited to take some time out from your busy life of giving and healing to create a pause and reflect on how your work as a therapist affects your personal well-being and your on-going effectiveness as a mental health professional.
 In this one-day workshop we examine self-care as a personal and professional imperative and examine how our own schemas and modes can dictate both the therapeutic frame and the therapy itself.
 We will look at the micro and macro-level strategies a therapist can use to avoid burnout, compassion fatigue and vicarious trauma and the factors that are internal and external to the therapist that contribute to these experiences.

-This event is suitable for therapists at any stage of their career, the workshop will provide: practical strategies, case discussions, self-compassion practices, useful tools to help you assess your trigger points (schema activation in session), opportunities for self-reflection and suggestions for working with difficult clients when you yourself are at a low ebb.
+This event is suitable for therapists and mental health professionals at any stage of their career.
+The workshop will provide: practical strategies, case discussions, self-compassion practices, useful tools to help you assess your trigger points (schema activation in session), opportunities for self-reflection and suggestions for working with difficult clients when you yourself are at a low ebb.

 About the presenter – Dr Gemma Gladstone